CreativeMasterBonin/thingmajigs/.github/ISSUE_TEMPLATE/bug.md

 ---

+Do not demand a fix.
+Developers have a hard enough time.
+Be polite when reporting a bug or it may not be accepted as valid.

 **Describe How, What and When It Happened**
 Clear and concise description of bug.
 Specifically tell us what block, item, entity, or other thing has the issue.
 Tell us if it is client-side/server-side or both.